JuliaAstro/LombScargle.jl/README.md

 ### Documentation ###

 The complete manual of `LombScargle.jl` is available at http://lombscarglejl.readthedocs.io.
-There, people interested in the details of the package, in order integrate the package in their workflow, can can find a technical appendix explaining how the package internally works.
 You can also download the PDF version of the manual from https://media.readthedocs.org/pdf/lombscarglejl/latest/lombscarglejl.pdf.

 Installation